Emmanuel Mwamba

-Emmanuel Mwamba has worked at Zambia National Commercial Bank and the Civil Service in the Administrator Office of the Second President of Zambia.
-Further on he was assigned to government posts as Permanent Secretary-Northern Province, Permanent Secretary, Eastern Province, Permanent Secretary, Western Province, Permanent Secretary,Ministry of Information and Broadcasting Services, Permanent Secretary Cabinet Office.
+Emmanuel Mwamba has worked at Zambia National Commercial Bank and the Civil Service in the Administrator Office of the Second President of Zambia (Frederick Chiluba) as an administrative secretary and spokesperson.
+Further on he was assigned to government posts as Permanent Secretary for Northern Province, Permanent Secretary for Eastern Province, Permanent Secretary for Western Province, Permanent Secretary in the Ministry of Information and Broadcasting Services and Permanent Secretary in the Cabinet Office.

 Emmanuel Mwamba was appointed to be the Zambia's High Commissioner to South Africa and his last placement was Zambia's Ambassador to Ethiopia, Permanent Representative to the African Union, and Permanent Representative to the United Nations Economic Commission for Africa.
-He is on the list Zambia Diplomat.
+He is on the list of Zambia Diplomats.